eborlee/EborHFT/README.md

 - **WebSocket Integration:** Implements WebSocket for real-time market data acquisition.
 - **Ring Buffer:** Efficiently leverages a ring buffer that operates lock-free and asynchronously in a Single Producer Single Consumer (SPSC) manner for optimal data storage and processing.

-- **Exchange Adaptation:** Adapts to multiple exchanges (e.g., Binance) with dedicated interfaces for API communication and data parsing.
+- **Exchange Adaptation:** Adapts to multiple exchanges (e.g., Binance) with dedicated interfaces for APIs and data parsing.
 - **Order Book Maintenance:** Provides a component to maintain and update order book information.

 ---